 Most people dread job interviews.
 These public speaking situations are known to be stressful.
 But as a public speaker in the making, you can put your skills to work to increase your confidence and ace that next interview.
 At its most basic level, an interview is really about answering questions effectively.
 And there are specific tactics you can use to ensure that you communicate well, enabling you to demonstrate who you are and why you're perfect for the position.
-In this lesson, you'll explore both the verbal and nonverbal communication that occurs during an interview, and you'll discover how to master both.
+In this lesson, you'll explore both the verbal and nonverbal communication that occurs during an interview and discover how to master both.

 Preparing and Delivering Short Talks

-As a public speaker, one type of speech you'll give time and time again is the "short talk."
+As a public speaker, one type of speech you'll give time and time again is the "short talk".
 A short talk is a short speech, often under ten minutes that you give at a meeting of some kind or even at special occasions.
 The short talk is often enough to terrorize the speaker, but in this lesson, you'll find out how to easily and quickly write, develop, and present a short talk.
 You'll see plenty of examples along the way that will make learning easy.